neal-suh/GSE109564_replication_Seurat4/README.md

 R version: 4.1.3

 Bioconductor version: 3.14

-All library packages are up-to-date for said versions.
+All library packages are up-to-date for said R and Bioconductor versions.